nostr-resources/nostr-resources.github.io/index.md

 - [Pinja](https://www.pinja.in/) - pin urls as bookmarks.
 - [Lantern](https://chromewebstore.google.com/detail/lantern/jjoijlenmgefkaeiomoaelcljfibpcgh) - highlight, annotate, and discuss anything on the web.
 - [Formstr](https://formstr.app/dashboard) - create custom or template forms that are accessible anywhere.
+- [Gitworkshop](https://gitworkshop.dev/) - code collaboration over nostr.
+- [Plektos](https://plektos.app/) - meetup and event calendar.
+- [Wikifreedia](https://wikifreedia.xyz/) - wikis on nostr, filtered by your web of trust.
+Or not.

 ## Games